-Non Emergency Medical Transport Accident Atlanta
+Non-Emergency Medical Transport Accident Lawyer in Atlanta

 NEMT is provided in vehicles that are equipped for accommodating people in wheelchairs, on stretchers, and who need to travel with other medical equipment.
 Just as with other motor vehicles, accidents can occur in NEMT, and cause injuries to passengers who are already injured, sick or frail.

 NEMT collision cases are complex and require a thorough understanding of the current laws.
 They cannot be litigated as just auto accidents, nor are they seen as a form of medical malpractice.
-They are, in fact, a combination of unusual elements, including the following, which set these types of cases apart:

 With the rapid expansion of the NEMT industry and a challenging regulatory environment, we expect to see preventable catastrophic injuries, including wrongful deaths, involving non-emergency transport vehicles in Georgia.